aptos-labs/developer-docs/docs/move/book/coding-conventions.md

 ## Naming

-- **Module names**: should be lower snake case, e.g., `fixed_point32`, `vector`.
+- **Module names**: should be lowercase snake case, e.g., `fixed_point32`, `vector`.
 - **Type names**: should be camel case if they are not a native type, e.g., `Coin`, `RoleId`.
-- **Function names**: should be lower snake case, e.g., `destroy_empty`.
+- **Function names**: should be lowercase snake case, e.g., `destroy_empty`.
 - **Constant names**: should be upper camel case and begin with an `E` if they represent error codes (e.g., `EIndexOutOfBounds`) and upper snake case if they represent a non-error value (e.g., `MIN_STAKE`).
 -
 - **Generic type names**: should be descriptive, or anti-descriptive where appropriate, e.g., `T` or `Element` for the Vector generic type parameter.
 Most of the time the "main" type in a module should be the same name as the module e.g., `option::Option`, `fixed_point32::FixedPoint32`.
 - **Module file names**: should be the same as the module name e.g., `option.move`.
-- **Script file names**: should be lower snake case and should match the name of the “main” function in the script.
+- **Script file names**: should be lowercase snake case and should match the name of the “main” function in the script.
-- **Mixed file names**: If the file contains multiple modules and/or scripts, the file name should be lower snake case, where the name does not match any particular module/script inside.
+- **Mixed file names**: If the file contains multiple modules and/or scripts, the file name should be lowercase snake case, where the name does not match any particular module/script inside.

 ## Imports